 The Boulevard Brewing Co.
 Post-Game Drink

-We'll wrap up the game against Kentucky and take your calls on the 2021 debut of The Boulevard Post-Game Drink.
-Join us live to break down the SEC opener for as long as it takes.
+We'll wrap up the game against SEMO and take your calls on The Boulevard Post-Game Drink.
+Join us live to break down the game for as long as it takes.
 We'll be live minutes after the game ends.

 You can watch this week's show below and subscribe to our YouTube channel for all of our live and streaming coverage throughout the 2021 season.